kholia/pico-sdr/README.md

    python util/bridge.py
    ```

+   You need to have PySerial and Click packages installed.

 4. Open `grc/PicoSDR-WBFM.grc` in GNU Radio Companion, adjust carrier frequency to match your favorite FM radio station and press `F6`.

-5. Alternatively [gqrx](https://www.gqrx.dk/) seems to work fine with `rtl_tcp` input mode.
+5. Alternatively [gqrx](https://www.gqrx.dk/) works fine with `rtl_tcp` input mode.
 Maximum sample rate seem to be 400 ksps, above that the samples are dropped.